Landscape Design Q&A With An Award-Winning Designer

-Marie Limoge is an award winning Landscape Designer who works in Northern Vermont at DiStefano Landscaping.
-I sat down with her to talk about her landscape design process, favorite plants and several of her recent projects that received awards.
+Marie Limoge is an award-winning Landscape Designer who works in Northern Vermont at DiStefano Landscaping.
+I sat down with her to talk about her landscape design process, favorite plants, and several of her projects that have received awards.

 What is your design process?

 “It has a lot to do with what the individual client wants, because every project is so drastically different, which is one of the nice parts about my job because it's not the same thing over and over again.

 I’ve been to some houses where people are like, ‘I want my beds flowy and colorful and I want something blooming all year round.’
 And then the next person I talk to says, ‘I want straight lines, no flowers – only grasses.’
 On a normal project, I chat with the clients first about what their goals are, whether they want things for butterflies or just want color, something blooming year-round to have that interest.
 Then we start talking about colors – do they lean more towards cool colors or warm colors, what colors do they not like?